cvasq/go-sandbox/protocol-buffers/README.md

 #### Unmarshalling

-The *protobuf_person_unmarshal.go* example will read data from STDIN and attempt to unmarshall it to a 'Person' data struct type.
+The *protobuf_person_unmarshal.go* example will read data from STDIN and attempt to unmarshal it to a 'Person' data struct type.

 Build
 ```